skytap/well-architected-framework/operations/performance/README.md

 * **LPAR Portability:**  LPARs don’t have to “live” on a given Power Hosting Node (PHN), they can be moved to different PHNs at power cycle.
 If a PHN suffers a catastrophic failure, the LPAR can be restarted and automatically will be available on another PHN.
 * **Shared Storage:** When disks are created as a disk set within SOA, that disk set can be made available to multiple LPARs within the same environment.
 This feature is commonly used to support Application and OS level clustering such as PowerHA, Oracle RAC, GPFS, and others.
 * **Resiliency:**  Physical double parity underpins powerful features of ZFS, called RAID-Z.  Snapshots can be created of Power and x86 Filesystems on the fly, providing an instant backup of a single LPAR, multiple LPARs, or an entire Environment consisting of both LPARs and x86 Virtual Machines (VMs) in near real-time.
-* **High Capability:**  Skytap’s use of ZFS and its Software Defined Storage (SDS) provides snapshots, copy-on-write, send-and-receive, hardware accelerated compression, and caching independent of the LPAR’s filesystem.
+* **High Capability:**  {{site.Brand}}’s use of ZFS and its Software Defined Storage (SDS) provides snapshots, copy-on-write, send-and-receive, hardware accelerated compression, and caching independent of the LPAR’s filesystem.
 * **Performance:**  Depending on application type and configuration, several hundred thousand IOPS and more is made possible which is often a function of the capabilities of SOA’s use of ZFS and its unique caching capabilities.
 * **Caching: **Caching is an area of memory used to increase the performance of accessing data from storage.
 With caching in place, read and write requests from storage can be provided much more quickly from memory vs. SSDs.
-Unlike standard Azure Premium Storage, Skytap on Azure caching is enabled for all disk volumes by default.
+Unlike standard Azure Premium Storage, {{site.SoA}} caching is enabled for all disk volumes by default.
 Caching is discussed in greater detail in the next section.

 ** **

-Figure 1: Skytap on Azure Physical Storage Architecture for Power Workloads
+Figure 1: {{site.SoA}} Physical Storage Architecture for Power Workloads

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/operations/Discovery/discoveryworkloadsmedia/spimg1.png" width=550>

-Figure 2: Skytap on Azure Physical to Virtual Storage Architecture for Power Workloads
+Figure 2: {{site.SoA}} Physical to Virtual Storage Architecture for Power Workloads

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/operations/Discovery/discoveryworkloadsmedia/spimg5.png" width=505>